It all started with the Tribes of the Indian district of Bastar and led to a life between France and India

 Here are a few tips to contact me:

 Be precise and concise.
 Explain your project and what you’re expecting from me.

 Explain why you want to do it and how it will help others.

 I’m sorry, but I won’t be able to answer the evasive requests as I receive several ones each week.

 Trip planning or guiding.
-From November to May, I’m in India and can easily guide you there or in the neighbouring countries.
+From November to May (December to June in 2016), I’m in India and can easily guide you there or in the neighbouring countries.
 I’ll organise your trip according to your wishes, needs and knowledge on travel.
 From May to October, I’m in the south-west of France and do the same here and around.